Skov0/ezSMS/README.md

 ## Demo
 ...
 Coming sone.

-It should be noted that this project was made as a temporary solution years ago, and currently lacks error handling, etc.
+It should be noted that this project was made as a temporary solution years ago when I was learning PHP, and lacks error handling, etc. in its current state..